 “We often launch software to a small subset of the population.
 We determine if it’s hitting our KPI, whatever we were trying to move.
 And if it isn’t, we’re not shy about pulling it back, maybe canceling that and regenerating it internally and then pushing it forward again.”

-An important point about being user-centric in 2021 and beyond?
+An important point about being user-centric now and into the future?
 Doing so requires considering the needs of all users in all their global diversity, pointed out Sharmeen Browarek Chapp, Twitch’s Vice President of Community.

 “Digital leadership means being conscious of the responsibility that we carry in a world where our online products reach people across the world, across country borders,” Chapp said.
 “We have to take a global perspective of how we design our products for our customers and have that be at the heart of everything that we do.”